Jeremy Menez had given the visitors the lead early on but the home side came back to collect all three points

 Victory saw Lazio climb above both Sampdoria and Napoli into third, with those sides not in action until Sunday and Monday respectively.

-For Milan, defeat extended its winless run in the league to five matches, as Filippo Inzaghi's men continue to struggle to find any degree of consistency in their results.
+For Milan, defeat extended their winless run in the league to five matches, as Filippo Inzaghi's men continue to struggle to find any degree of consistency in their results.

 And the home side were further ruing that decision when Milan took the lead two minutes later.